RJJxp/Simulation_gazebo_ros/README.md

-## 04. Auto Generate Model
+## 04. Use config

-Write a cpp library to read the config of robot including sensor extrinsic, intrinsic
+config --> part.xacro -->whole.xacro

-## 05. Adapt the Simulation
+## 05. Refine the model

-Adapt the simulation to the [Tonglu](http://www.tonglurobot.com/) Intelligent Driving system named `Tergeo` .
+Hard to control right now

-This part will not be include in this repository.
+Need to learn how to modify the physics param.